Kation/Wodsoft.Protobuf.Wrapper/README.md

 ## Requirements

-Wodsoft.Protobuf.Extensions requires NETStandard2.0 or above.
+Wodsoft.Protobuf.Wrapper requires NETStandard 2.0 or above.

 The library works on platform that allow dynamic complie.
 For example, **IOS is not allow to work.**